jcf/prism/README.md

 # [Prism](http://prismjs.com/)

+## What's in this fork?

+To make it easier to install I've added a master branch, and a tag.

+---

 Prism is a lightweight, robust, elegant syntax highlighting library.
 It's a spin-off project from [Dabblet](http://dabblet.com/).

 You can learn more on http://prismjs.com/.